asonthalia/Sparkify-Data-Modelling-with-Apache-Cassandra/README.md

 This project is part of the Udacity Nanodegree® on Data Engineering.

-It aims to demonstrate database creation from a JSON store by creating appropriate database structures and populating correct data post ETL.
+It aims to demonstrate a distributed database creation from a CSV by creating appropriate database structures and populating correct data post query analysis in Apache Cassandra.

 > 🧘🏽 “Data that is loved tends to survive.” - _Kurt Bollacker_